ibm-cloud-docs/resiliency/services/postgresql.md

 {{site.data.keyword.databases-for-postgresql}} provides replication, failover, and high-availability features to protect your databases and data from infrastructure maintenance, upgrades, and some failures.
 Deployments contain a cluster with two data **members** - leader and replica.
 The replica is kept up to date using asynchronous replication.
 A distributed consensus mechanism is used to maintain cluster state and handle failovers.
 If the leader becomes unreachable, the cluster initiates a failover, and the replica is promoted to leader and a new replica rejoins the cluster as a replica.
 The leader and replica will always be in different zones of an MZR.
 If the replica fails, a new replica created.
 If a zone failure results in a member failing the new replica will be created in a surviving zone.

-You can extend high-availability further by adding [PostgreSQL members](/docs/databases-for-postgresql?topic=databases-for-postgresql-horizontal-scaling) to the instance, for greater in-region redundancy, or by provisioning [read-only replicas](/docs/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas) for cross-regional failover or read offloading.
+You can extend high-availability further by adding [PostgreSQL members](/docs/databases-for-postgresql?topic=databases-for-postgresql-horizontal-scaling) to the cluster, for greater in-region redundancy, or by provisioning [read-only replicas](/docs/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas) for cross-regional failover or read offloading.

 Review the PostgreSQL documentation on [replication techniques](https://www.postgresql.org/docs/current/wal-async-commit.html){: .external} to understand the constraints and tradeoffs that are associated with the asynchronous replication strategy that is deployed by default.

 In scenarios where a database becomes critically unhealthy, such as a server crash on the leader, {{site.data.keyword.databases-for-postgresql}} attempts a failover.
 This auto failover capability is capped at 16 MB of data lag from leader to replica (a few rows of data once accounting for more PostgreSQL data overhead) and is not performed if the lag threshold is exceeded.
 If the potential for 16 MB of data loss is intolerable for the application, see [synchronous replication](#postgresql-sync-repl) below.

-Workloads that programmatically access the service instance should follow the [client availability retry logic](/docs/doesnotexist) to maintain availability.
+Workloads that programmatically access the cluster should follow the [client availability retry logic](/docs/doesnotexist) to maintain availability.

 The service will, at times, do controlled failovers under normal operation.
 These failovers are no-data-loss events but result in resets of active connections.
 There is a period of up to 15 seconds where reconnections can fail.
 At times, unplanned failovers might occur due to unforeseen events on the operating environment.
 These can take up to 45 seconds, but generally less than 30.
 [Service maintenance](#postgresql-ibm-service-maintenance), for example, trigger a controlled failover.

-A two member instance will automatically recover from a single zone failure (with data loss up to the lag threshold).
-During data synchronization for a new replica the instance has exposure to second failure causing data loss.
+A two member cluster will automatically recover from a single zone failure (with data loss up to the lag threshold).
+During data synchronization for a new replica the cluster has exposure to second failure causing data loss.
 A three member, see [adding PostgreSQL members](/docs/databases-for-postgresql?topic=databases-for-postgresql-horizontal-scaling), is resilient to the failure of two members during that time.

 TODO clarify
 - Loss of leader may result in data loss: